Construction of Tight Frames on Graphs and Application to Denoising: Notations - Basics

 In order to exploit the structure and geometry of the unknown submanifold $\manifold{M}$ on which the sample $\data{D}$ is supposed to lie, a powerful idea is to use a graph-based representation of the data $\data{D}$ through a {\em neighborhood graph}.
 The points in $\data{D}$ correspond to the vertices of the graph, and two vertices of the graph are joined by an edge when the two corresponding points are neighbors (in some appropriate sense) in $\RZ^n$.
 The underlying idea is that the local geometry of $\RZ^n$ is reflected in the local connectivity of the graph, while the long-range geometry of the graph reflects the geometrical properties of the manifold $\manifold{M}$, rather than those of $\RZ^n$.

-Formally, a finite graph $G=(V,E)$ is given by a finite set of vertices $V$ and a set of edges $E\subset V\times V$.
+Formally, a finite graph $G=(V,E)$ is given by a finite set of vertices $V$ ) and a set of edges $E\subset V\times V$.
 The $|V|\times|V|$ adjacency matrix $A$ of the graph is defined by $A_{i,j}=1$ if $(v_i,v_j)\in E$ and $A_{i,j}=0$ otherwise.
 An undirected graph is such that its adjacency matrix is symmetric.

 The graph is called weighted if every edge $e\in E$ has a positive weight $w(e)\in\RZ_{+}$.
-In this case the notion of adjacency matrix is extended to $A_{ij}=w((v_i,v_j))$ if $(v_i,v_j)\in E$ and $A_{i,j}=0$ otherwise.
+In this case the notion of adjacency matrix is extended to $A_{i,j}=w((v_i,v_j))$ if $(v_i,v_j)\in E$ and $A_{i,j}=0$ otherwise.
 The degree of a vertex $v_i$ in a (possibly weighted) graph is defined as $d_i=d(i)=\sum_{j=1}^{|V|}A_{i,j}$.

-As announced, we focus on geometric graphs, which (can) approximate the structure/geometry of the unknown $\manifold{M}$.
+As announced, we focus on geometric graphs, which (can) approximate the structure of the unknown $\manifold{M}$.
 Each point $x_i$ is represented by a vertex, say $v_i$.
 An edge between two vertices represents a small distance, or a high similarity, of the two associated points.
-The weight of an edge can quantify the similarity more finely.\\ We use the Euclidean distance $d(x_i,x_j)=\norm{x_i-x_j}.$ We recall three usual ways to construct the edges of a neighborhood graph: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item (undirected) $k$-nearest-neighbor graph: an undirected edge connects the two vertices $v_i$ and $v_j$ iff $x_i$ belongs to the $k$ nearest neighbors of $x_j$, or $x_j$ belongs to the $k$ nearest neighbors of $x_i$ ("the k-NN-graph"). \item weighted $k$-NN graph: the undirected k-NN graph, where weights are additionally assigned to the edges depending on $d(x_i,x_j)$, for instance $w(\set{i,j})= \exp ( - d^2(x_i,x_j)/2\lambda^2)$ \item $\epsilon$-graph: an undirected edge connects two vertices $v_i$ and $v_j$ iff $d(x_i,x_j)<\epsilon$. \item complete weighted neighborhood graph: for each pair of vertices there exists an undirected edge with a weight depending on the distance/similarity of the two vertices, for example Gaussian weights as above. \end{itemize}
+The weight of an edge can quantify the similarity more finely.\\ We use the Euclidean distance $d(x_i,x_j)=\norm{x_i-x_j}.$ We recall three usual ways to construct the edges of a neighborhood graph: \begin{itemize} \item (undirected) $k$-nearest-neighbor graph: an undirected edge connects the two vertices $v_i$ and $v_j$ iff $x_i$ belongs to the $k$ nearest neighbors of $x_j$, or $x_j$ belongs to the $k$ nearest neighbors of $x_i$ ("the k-NN-graph"). \item $\epsilon$-graph: an undirected edge connects two vertices $v_i$ and $v_j$ iff

+$d(x_i,x_j)<\epsilon$. \item complete weighted neighborhood graph: for each pair of vertices there exists an undirected edge with a weight depending on the distance/similarity of the two vertices. \end{itemize} A $k$-NN graph or an $\epsilon$-graph can be made weighted by additionally assigning weights to the edges depending on $d(x_i,x_j)$, for instance by choosing Gaussian weights $w(\set{i,j})= \exp ( - d^2(x_i,x_j)/2\lambda^2)$.